 Most car shoppers don’t have the cash to pay for a vehicle upfront, so they take out an auto loan and pay down the balance over time.
 As the second-most popular type of credit, two-thirds of U.S. adults have at least one auto loan.
-The average balance on this type of debt is $19,703, holding fairly steady with 2019 numbers.
-The percentage of auto loan accounts 30 or more days past due dropped by 22 percent in 2020.
+The average debt in America for car loans is $20,987, increasing by 6.7 percent from 2020.
+This increase is a reflection of auto price increases throughout the country.

 Student loan debt

 Home equity lines of credit (HELOCs) allow homeowners to borrow money using their homes as collateral.
-The average HELOC balance is $41,954, and 12 percent of adults in the U.S. have a HELOC account.
+The average American debt for HELOCs is $39.556, decreasing by 5.7 percent from 2020.

-Mortgages by far represent the largest outstanding debt in the U.S. The average mortgage balance stands at $208,185, and 44 percent of U.S. adults have this type of debt.
+When it comes to how much debt the average American has, mortgages represent the largest outstanding debt in the U.S. The average mortgage balance stands at $220,380.

 What should I do if I’m in debt?

-The average American has $92,727 in consumer debt — and if you have a balance, the worst thing you can do is ignore it.
+The average American debt is at $96,371 — and if you have a balance, the worst thing you can do is ignore it.
 Interest may accrue on your account, and missed payments could lead to late fees and damage to your credit.